-However, the really interesting thing is, she rarely received treats by hand from her previous owner!
-So where did this expectation for humans giving her treats come from?
+However, the really interesting thing is, her previous owner said she rarely gave treats by hand… So where did this expectation for humans giving her treats come from?
 Maybe she was given treats from the trailer guys throughout the 5-day journey from New Jersey to Vancouver.
 I know they sure had grown fond of her by the time they dropped her off to me!
 We’ll never know.

 Or maybe treat mania is just a personality thing?
 Just like some kids are crazy for chocolate, but others prefer chips.
 Or some people really love to eat (me!) whilst others just grab fast food on the go.